hessjacob/Quantitative-Macro-Models/Consumption Saving/ReadMe.md

 - Endogenous Grid Method

 **Versions**
-- Version 1 -- 2 income states.
+- Version 1 -- Two income states and a transition matrix both of which can be set by the user.
 - Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.

 **Code Features**